During November and December we’ll be reading Zelda by Nancy Milford for our Read-a-Long. Who’s in?

 How it Works:

-- Each week, on Friday, I will post my thoughts about the week’s reading.
-You will have from Friday through the following Thursday to post yours.
+- Each week, on Monday (we’ve now switched to Mondays), I will post my thoughts about the week’s reading.
+You will have from Monday through the following Sunday to post yours.
 If you are stuck on what to comment about, you can respond to my post or others’ comments.
 Regardless, you MUST check in each week (two weeks without a response and you will be taken off of the list — see below for details on why).
 You may have only one “off week” (which may not be the last week of reading for obvious reasons) and still be kept on the list, but you must let me know in the comment section by saying something like, “This is my off week — I am catching up!”
 Please note that, in order to be counted, your offering to the discussion must be about the current weeks’ reading, not about past weeks. ***For all week’s discussions please refrain from posting ahead, even if you have read ahead, as to not spoil the book for others***

 - If you are a blogger, feel free to post a link to your blog if you are posting about each of the each week’s reading.
 If I, or other readers, have extra time we will gladly try to visit your blog; however, you must make sure to share your thoughts here on this blog, and be part of the main conversation or your comment will not be counted.
 This is to make sure that our conversation is easily accessible to everyone who is reading, and also to keep it from becoming disjointed.